aerospike/aerospike-client-ruby/README.md

 4. Install dependencies: ```bundler install```
 5. Build and Install the gem locally: ```rake build && rake install```
 6. Run the benchmark: ```./tools/benchmark/benchmark.rb -u```

-<a name="Performance"></a>
-## Performance Tweaking

-We are bending all efforts to improve the client's performance.
-In out reference benchmarks, Go client performs almost as good as the C client.

-To read about performance variables, please refer to [`docs/performance.md`](docs/performance.md)

 <a name="Tests"></a>
 ## Tests